 - Mary (Kennedy) Turner may be the same woman, living in Bronx and working as a druggist in 1910.
 She married in 1919 for a third time to Joseph A. Kirchhoff, a salesman from St Louis MO.
 She lived a quiet life there until her death in June 1961.

 - The fate of Daisy Turner could not be found.
 She married Charles Sydney Wigg on 14 May 1891 in Houston.
 They appear in Waco, TX for the 1900 Census.
 She was granted a divorce on August, 1907 in Franklin County, TN where she was living with her mother.
-Lawyers ran some classified ads in 1914 looking for her as a missing heir.
+Lawyers ran some classified ads in 1914 looking for her as a missing heir to her birth father.

 - Granville and Caroline Moore lived out the remainder of their lives in Los Angeles and San Francisco.
 It was apparently a quiet time for them since few newspaper articles emerge.
 Caroline died in 1956, while Granville passed in 1958, both in San Francisco.